Simo-DA/local-udp-testing/README.md

 ##### Manually submitting Jobs

-To manually submit a job use the following command inside the containers terminal:
+To manually submit a job run the following command inside the containers terminal:

 ```
 flink run -m flink-jobmanager:8081 -py /path/to/your/job/in/container/example_job.py